tars/tars/README.md

 TARS provides comfortable architecture for storage tasks and watchers in the project.

-It is not a npm-package.
+There is TARS-CLI in order to not install all dependencies all the time, when you are installing TARS.
+So, TARS is not a npm-package by itself.
 This decision was decided so that everyone can customize the builder as comfortable as possible for themselves.
+CLI — just simple interface for builder, which includes all dependencies for TARS.
+You must use TARS-CLI for developing from with moment.

+You can install TARS-CLI via NPM.
+More info is here.

 ## Basic features